Cosmetology

 Total Credit Hours — (60)

-• Demonstrate the skills and knowledge required for successful completion of the Class A Barber state licensing exam
+• Demonstrate the skills and knowledge required for successful completion of the Texas Class-A Barber licensing examination.

 Courses and credit hours (#) required to earn the Cosmetology AAS Degree Barbering Concentration.